skhiggins/Stata_guide/README.md

 * Use `randtreat` for randomization
 * When generating tables with multiple panels, `regsave` and `texsave` are recommended.

-## Filepaths
-* Use forward slashes for filepath names (`$results/tables` not `$results\tables`).
-This ensures that the code works across multiple operating systems, and avoids issues that arise due to the backslash being used as an escape character.
-* Avoid spaces and capital letters in file and folder names.
-* Never use `cd` to manually change the directory.
-Unfortunately Stata does not have a package to work with relative filepaths (like `here` in R or `pyprojroot` in Python).
-Instead, the `00_run.do` script (described below) should define a global macro for the project's root directory and (optionally) global macros for its immediate subdirectories.
-Then, since scripts should always be run through the `00_run.do` script, all other do files should not define full absolute paths but instead should specify absolute paths using the global macro for the root directory that was defined in `00_run.do`.
-	* This ensures that when others run the project code, they only need to change the file path in one place.
-	* Within project teams, you can include a chunk of code in `00_run.do` that automatically determines which team member's computer or which server is running the code using `if` conditions with ``"`c(username)'"``.
-This is described in more detail below in the example `00_run.do` script below.
-	* However, for the replication package a user outside the team would still need to manually edit the file path of the project's root directory.
-This should require editing only __one line of code__ in `00_run.do` and not editing any code in any other do files.

 ## Folder structure

 Generally, within the folder where we are doing data analysis (the project's "root folder"), we have the following files and folders.
 All the folders should be generated within the do file.